– The Living Differently Series –

-As followers of Christ we are to speak in a way that is different from the world around us and the Holy Spirit can help us do that.
+God wants us to speak differently than the world around us, and the Holy Spirit can help us do that.

-- What I want the group to experience: A desire to honor God with our words.
+- EXPERIENCE: A desire to honor God with our words.

-- How I want the group to respond: Ask the Holy Spirit to reveal lies or gossip in our lives.
-Make a choice to depend on the Holy Spirit’s power to live differently in the area of our speech.
+- DO: Make a choice to depend on the Holy Spirit’s power to live differently in the area of our speech.

 1) Have a mini debate (Break your group in half.
 Give them a minute or two to discuss among themselves then have each side present their case.)